angelobreuer/Lavalink4NET/docs/docs/integrations/lyricsjava.md

 # Lyrics.Java

-The Lyrics.java plugin for Lavalink allows you to fetch lyrics from youtube or genius.
+The Lyrics.Java plugin for Lavalink allows you to fetch lyrics from YouTube or genius.
 The plugin will automatically fetch lyrics for the current track.

 Lavalink4NET provides an integration for the Lyrics.Java plugin with the [`Lavalink4NET.Integrations.LyricsJava`](https://www.nuget.org/packages/Lavalink4NET.Integrations.LyricsJava) package.